-This RPF will be disclosed in compliance with relevant Ugandan regulations and The World Bank Operational Policy 4.12.
-After the World Bank's review and approval of the RPF as part of the overall proposed project for funding, the implementing agencies coordinated by OPM/Refugee Department shall share the final RPF with all other relevant Ministries, Local Governments and Institutions; it will also be disclosed in-country for all interested person to read and know the details and at the World Bank's Infoshop.
-Subsequent RAPs developed will also be cleared by the World Bank and disclosed incountry for all interested person to read and know the details and at the World Bank's Infoshop.
+This RPF prepared at appraisal and restructuring were disclosed in compliance with relevant Ugandan regulations and the World Bank OP 4.12.
+After the World Bank's review and approval of the RPF as part of the overall proposed project AF, the implementing agencies coordinated by OPM-DRDIP shall share the final RPF with all other relevant Ministries, Local Governments and Institutions; it will also be disclosed in-country for all interested person to read and know the details and at World Bank's external website.
+Where RAPs will be prepared OPM (implementing client), this will be disclosed to the beneficiary communities and stakeholders with the help of translators in the relevant languages, used in the beneficiary communities and districts.
+The RAPs once prepared as may be required, will also be disclosed in-country and at World Bank's external website.